-By: Paula Rutledge, CHSE, and Alaina Herrington, DNP, RN, CHSE-A, CNOR
+By: Paula Rutledge, CHSE, University of Mississippi and Alaina Herrington, DNP, RN, CHSE-A, CNOR, University of Mississippi

 Benjamin Franklin once said, “Tell me and I forget, teach me and I may remember, involve me and I learn.”
 Simulation education is no different.
 Simulation scenarios with standardized or simulated patients (SPs) provide learners the opportunity to get involved and have a hands-on, customized learning experience with a live person.
 But for SP simulation activities to be effective and facilitate relevant learning, SPs must be well trained and invested in their position.

 Developing an SP onboarding process involves several considerations.
 First, what are the responsibilities of the SP?
 Will SPs evaluate learners in addition to role portraying and giving feedback?
 How many staff members and how much time can you commit to the onboard training?
 How much money can your center invest toward training?
 Budgetary restraints can make the adequate training process challenging.

 We have developed a three-session training process to efficiently and effectively train our onboarding SPs.
 Each session is approximately three hours.
 New SPs are expected to memorize the scripts of the training sessions before they participate.

 - During Session 1 SPs receive a case binder containing a manual (including roles, responsibilities, and policies) and five common cases the center runs suitable for the SP’s specific demographic.
 This session establishes a basic understanding of portrayal and delivering feedback to the learner.
 Training begins by attending a live activity and observing four different SP and student encounters through video live streaming.
 While watching the encounters, the new SP completes an evaluation form on the experienced SP.
 The session concludes with a discussion of observations and questions and answers with the trainer.